W4RH4WK/Debloat-Windows-10/README.md

 This project collects Powershell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.

+## IMPORTANT NOTICE

+People have reported that the scripts default setting breaks the search button / functionality.
+This should not happen by default, release v0.4 has that problem, more information can be found in #39.

 ## Download Latest Release

 Code located in the `master` branch is under development (for now).